britram/taps-transports/draft-ietf-taps-transports.md

 limitations.
 When using DTLS over SCTP, the application can use almost all services provided by SCTP.

-{{I-D.ietf-tsvwg-natsupp}} defines a methods for end-hosts and middleboxes to provide for NAT support for SCTP over IPv4.
+{{I-D.ietf-tsvwg-natsupp}} defines methods for endpoints and middleboxes to provide support NAT for SCTP over IPv4.
 For legacy NAT traversal, {{RFC6951}} defines the UDP encapsulation of SCTP-packets.
 Alternatively, SCTP packets can be encapsulated in DTLS packets as specified in {{I-D.ietf-tsvwg-sctp-dtls-encaps}}.
-The latter encapsulation is used with in the WebRTC context.
+The latter encapsulation is used within the WebRTC context.

-Having a well defined API is also a feature provided by SCTP as described in the next subsection.
+SCTP has a well-defined API,  described in the next subsection.

 ### Interface Description